Jessie Busley

-Jessie Busley (1869 – 1950) was an American actress and comedian who performed on stage, screen, and radio for over six decades.
+Jessie Busley (1869–1950) was an American actress and comedian who performed on stage, screen, and radio for over six decades.

 Career

 Jessie starred on stage in over 25 Charles Frohman productions in the first 15 years of her career.
-Later in June 1930, she would appear on film for the first time in The Devil's Parade A Musical Revue set in Hades, a 10-minute film short by Warner Bros.
-Pictures alongside actress Joan Blondell.
+In June 1930, she appeared on film for the first time in The Devil's Parade A Musical Revue set in Hades, a 10-minute film short by Warner Bros.
+Pictures, alongside actress Joan Blondell.

 Jessie went on to appear in such films as Brother Rat and Brother Rat and a Baby.
 In 1939, she appeared alongside Kay Francis, James Stephenson, and Humphrey Bogart in King of the Underworld.
-The next year she would appear in Humphrey Bogart's It All Came True.
+The next year she appeared in Humphrey Bogart's It All Came True.

 Personal life

 Several months after they were married, Ernest Joy tried to shoot a theatrical press agent in a jealous rage after he saw him leaving a theater with Jessie.
 Word of the shot was reported in the news of the time and the press agent left town.
 Later that same year, Jessie and Ernest separated after it was reported that she had him arrested for "annoying her".
 All charges were dropped when she did not testify against him.

-She made The New York Times when an article appeared August 1, 1908, claiming she had "Set Two Men on her husband Ernest C. Joy who she intended to divorce."
-The article's title read "Ernest C. Joy Says His Wife, Jessie Busley, Set Two Men on Him.
-HE IS SENT TO A HOSPITAL One of His Unidentified Assailants Beat Him Over the Head with an Iron Bar."
-The article went on to say that they had frequent quarrels and end by saying that (at that time) "She last appeared in 'The Bishop's Carriage' in which she made a hit".
-Lastly leaving the parting shot that "She is well known as an actress but has had more success in the south and west then [sic] in this city".
+On August 1, 1908, The New York Times reported that Busley had sent two men to beat her husband Ernest Joy, who she intended to divorce, with one of them hitting him over the head with an iron bar, leaving him hospitalized.
+The article said that the couple had frequent quarrels, and finished by noting that she had last appeared in The Bishop's Carriage, and "is well known as an actress but has had more success in the south and west then [sic] in this city".